Skip to Main Content

 Pet wellness plan coverage

-While coverage details can vary between providers, most pet wellness plans cover a similar range of services.
+While coverage details can vary between providers, most pet wellness plans cover a similar range of preventive care services.

 Annual blood tests

-Annual blood tests are crucial for monitoring your pet’s overall health.
+Annual blood tests, one type of diagnostic testing, are crucial for monitoring your pet’s overall health.
 These tests can detect early signs of conditions like diabetes, kidney disease and thyroid problems.
 Regular blood work provides baseline health data, allowing veterinarians to identify any changes or anomalies early.

 Dental cleanings

 Dental health is just as important for pets as it is for humans.
-Professional dental cleanings help prevent tooth decay and gum disease, which can lead to more serious health issues if left untreated.
-Regular cleanings can also help avoid bad breath and maintain overall oral hygiene.
+Professional dental cleanings help prevent tooth decay, periodontal disease and gum disease.
+If left untreated, these problems can lead to more serious health issues.

 Fecal tests

 Fecal tests detect internal parasites such as roundworms, hookworms and giardia.
-If not identified and treated promptly, these parasites can cause significant health issues.
+If not identified and treated promptly, these parasites can cause dehydration, anemia, weight loss, malnutrition or even sepsis.
 Routine fecal exams are vital for maintaining your pet’s digestive health and preventing the spread of parasites.

 Flea and tick prevention

-Flea and tick prevention treatments are essential for protecting pets from these common parasites.
-Flea and tick infestations can cause various health problems, including skin irritation or serious diseases like Lyme disease.
+Flea and tick prevention treatments are essential for protecting pets from these common parasites and their associated diseases.
+Infestations can cause topical conditions like flea allergy dermatitis or serious diseases like Lyme disease and Rocky Mountain spotted fever.
 Wellness plans typically cover the cost of monthly treatments or preventive products.

 Heartworm prevention

-Heartworm disease is a severe and potentially fatal condition caused by parasitic worms living in the heart and lungs.
-Monthly preventive medications can protect your pet from heartworm infection.
+Heartworm disease is a severe and potentially fatal condition caused by parasitic worms in the heart, lungs and associated blood vessels.
+Monthly preventive medications can protect your cat or dog from heartworm infection.
 Wellness plans usually cover these preventive treatments, ensuring pets are protected year-round.

 Routine vaccinations

-Keeping vaccinations up to date is vital for your pet’s health and public health.
+Keeping vaccinations up to date is vital for both your pet’s health and the greater public health.

 Spaying/neutering

 Spaying or neutering your pet has numerous health benefits and helps control the pet population.
-Some wellness plans include these procedures or offer significant discounts, making it more affordable for pet owners to have their pets spayed or neutered.
+Pets live longer lives and are less likely to develop behavioral problems or diseases like reproductive cancers or uterine infections.
+Some wellness plans include these procedures or offer significant discounts.

 Wellness exams

 Regular wellness exams are the cornerstone of preventive care.
-These check-ups allow veterinarians to assess your pet’s overall health, monitor their development, and catch any potential health issues early.
+These check-ups allow veterinarians to assess your pet’s overall health, monitor their development and catch any potential health issues early, especially from a young age.

 Exams typically include a thorough physical examination, weight check and discussions about diet, behavior and preventive care.